Technical assistance and enabling support mechanism (smaller Pacific countries)

 Focused, fit-for-purpose implementation support will enhance the capacity of the Australian development program to respond to emerging needs in partner countries.
 The mechanism will strengthen economies of scale, facilitate learning across smaller country programs, and develop a deeper pool of personnel that can contribute to long-term development outcomes.

 The mechanism will provide services on request to program areas and posts, in consultation with partner governments.
 In addition to flexible TA, services may include: Australia Awards administration; grants management; short term training mobilisation; project management; and retained technical support, such as monitoring and evaluation or governance.
 The final scope of services will be finalised during the design.

-The mechanism concept note and a Request for Tender, a Design-Implement, are expected to be released in mid-December 2020 via the AusTender website for a contract start date of June 2021.
+A Request for Tender, a Design-Implement, are expected to be released mid-January 2021 via the AusTender website for a contract start date of June 2021.

 This information is provided for planning purposes only and it does not represent solicitation or constitute a request for proposal, nor is it a commitment to tender for any services.
 The scale, scope and focus of any proposed program may change at any time and is subject to formal approval before any procurement process will commence.
 Should a procurement commence, implementation is expected to commence in June 2021.
 This information is subject to delays, revision or cancellations.